iPhone 13 mini — what the heck is the point?

 - Plus: iPhone 13 tipped for late September launch — with up to 1TB of storage

 While lauded for its neat design, solid capabilities, and for being more inclusive for people with smaller hands, the iPhone 12 mini didn’t sell well.
-Despite this, the rumors around the iPhone 13 so far suggest there will be another version of the mini when the new phones arrive in the fall.
+Despite this, the rumors around the iPhone 13 so far suggest there will be another version of the mini when the new phone range supposedly arrives in the fall.
 And this is a bit baffling to me for a couple of reasons.

 Why bother with an iPhone 13 mini?